We welcome article queries and submissions. The best way to submit them is via e-mail: email@example.com.

 Worksheets: This one’s a little different.
 We are always on the hunt for talented graphic artists to create worksheets for our printable workbooks.
 We look for artists that are not only great illustrators, but that have a strong sense of graphic design conventions and, above all, innately understand the kind of art and language that appeals to kids.
 Our graphic design needs are constantly changing, but we are always willing to keep the information of strong applicants on file for future projects.

-Workbooks: Our printable workbooks help kids in preschool through grade 5 practice key skills in the areas of reading, math, writing, science and social studies.
-The concept specifications for these workbooks are written by teachers, and we are always looking to contract new teachers.
+Workbooks: We are currently in need of credentialed teachers to outline future workbooks for us.
+Our printable workbooks help kids in preschool through grade 5 practice key skills in the areas of reading, math, writing, science and social studies.
+The concept specifications for these workbooks are written by teachers, and we are always looking for new ideas from professionals.
 No graphic design skills are needed for concepting a workbook, but an understanding of how to teach the skill set being targeted is crucial.
 If you have a passion for producing printable materials that result in positive learning outcomes in children, please write us with a sample workbook idea.
 Here is an example of a workbook pitch:

 Title Idea: Working with Long Words